-A pinched nerve in your neck, back or lower back can be a very painful experience.
-The symptoms of a pinched nerve range from numbness over "pins and needles" to burning sensations, and pain radiating from the pinched nerve outwards.
+A pinched nerve in your neck, back or lower back can be a very painful

 A pinched nerve in your neck or back – what exactly is that?

 A pinched nerve in your body means that a nerve or part of it has been compressed, constricted or stretched.
 The result is an inflammation which in return impacts the nerve’s functionality.
 Typically, the compression, constriction or stretching only caused the nerve to be pinched for a short time – if the pressure was relieved.
 Within a short recovery period the nerve’s functionality returns to normal.
 In extreme cases, where there is severe and/or repeated nerve injury however, there can be considerable and chronic pain and even permanent damage and loss of functionality are possible.
-Hence, early diagnosis and treatment are vital to prevent further damage or complications.
+Hence, early diagnosis and treatment

 Causes for a pinched nerve in your neck or back

-One of the most common causes for a pinched nerve a work related injuries.
-Heavy lifting, for example, can lead to a herniated disc or bulging lumbar compressing the sciatic nerve.
+disc or bulging lumbar compressing the sciatic nerve.
 However, even small yet repetitive tasks can lead to a pinched nerve.
 Other causes are arthritis, stress, sports injuries and poor posture.

 How to treat a pinched nerve in your neck or back